-Pressure urticaria is an uncommon form of physical urticaria, a subset of chronic urticaria, which presents with erythematous swelling at sites of pressure.
-Patients who have urticaria for more than 6 weeks are given the diagnosis of chronic urticaria.
-This distinction is important as an inciting event or etiology is not identified for the majority of patients with chronic urticaria—hence, the term chronic idiopathic urticaria (CIU) is often used.
-A proportion of patients diagnosed with chronic urticaria have physical urticaria, which is urticaria incited by a physical stimulus, such as mechanical (friction, vibration, pressure), thermal, or electromagnetic waves.
+Pressure urticaria is a rare entity of physical urticaria, a subset of chronic urticaria, which presents with erythematous swelling at sites of pressure.
+Chronic urticaria is diagnosed when patients have ongoing urticaria for more than 6 weeks.
+An inciting event or etiology is usually not identified for patients with chronic urticaria, and the term chronic idiopathic urticaria (CIU) is often used.
+A proportion of patients diagnosed with chronic urticaria have physical urticaria, which is urticaria caused by a physical stimulus, such as mechanical (friction, vibration, pressure), thermal, or electromagnetic waves.

-Pressure urticaria may occur immediately (within minutes) after a pressure stimulus.
-However, more commonly, erythema and cutaneous (and often subcutaneous) edema develops 4-6 hours after a pressure stimulus.
-For this reason, the term delayed pressure urticaria (DPU) is commonly used.
+Pressure urticaria may occur immediately (within minutes) or more commonly 4-6 hours after a pressure stimulus.
+For this reason, the term delayed pressure urticaria (DPU) is typically used.
+It appears as an erythematous, cutaneous, and often subcutaneous edema.
 The reaction may last up to 72 hours and can be associated with pruritus, burning, and pain.
 Pressure sites, including the hands, feet, trunk, buttocks, and legs, are most commonly affected.
 Lesions can be induced by a variety of stimuli, including standing, walking, wearing of tight clothes, and sitting or leaning on a hard surface.
+See the image below.

 For further information on urticaria, see Contact Syndrome Urticaria, Dermographism Urticaria, and Solar Urticaria.
 For patient education resources, see the Allergy Center and the Skin, Hair, and Nails Center, as well as Hives and Angioedema.

-In DPU, mast cells and histamine are believed to play a role in the disease pathogenesis.
-Injections of compound 48/80, a mast cell degranulator, lead to the formation of wheals in patients with DPU both 15 minutes after injection and at 6-8 hours after injection.
-Injections in patients with chronic urticaria, but without DPU, produce wheals at 15 minutes that diminish over time.
-Histamine injections in both patients lead to initial wheal formation with no late-phase reaction.
+In DPU, mast cells and histamine are believed to play a role in the disease pathogenesis, as injections of a mast cell degranulator, compound 48/80, lead to the formation of wheals in patients with DPU both 15 minutes after injection, as well as at 6-8 hours after injection.
+Injections in patients with chronic urticaria but without DPU produce wheals at 15 minutes that diminish over time.
+Histamine injections in both patients lead to initial wheal formation with no late phase reaction.

 Histamine levels are increased in the lesional skin, while intracellular histamine levels are decreased in peripheral white blood cells.
 There is also an increased stimulation of histamine release.
 Despite these findings, histamine is unlikely to be the sole mediator in pressure urticaria.
-This is further demonstrated in the relative unresponsiveness of pressure urticaria to antihistamine treatment.
+This is further demonstrated in the inconsistent effectiveness of antihistamine treatment in pressure urticaria.

 Other mediators are believed to be involved.
-This includes eosinophils (as suggested by the presence of eosinophilia), eosinophil cationic protein (ECP), and eosinophil cationic factor (ECF) found in biopsy specimens from some patients with DPU, particularly bullous DPU.
-In addition, elevated concentrations of interleukin (IL)–1a, IL-5, and IL-6; tumor necrosis factor (TNF)–alpha; and leukotrienes have also been found in lesional skin of pressure urticaria patients.[10, 11, 12] Abnormalities in platelets and fibrin or fibrinolysis have also been investigated.[13, 14] Systemic inflammation has also been suggested with elevation seen of C-reactive protein (CRP) and sCD40L, a platelet activator.[15, 16]
+This includes eosinophils (as suggested by the presence of eosinophilia), eosinophil cationic protein (ECP), and eosinophil cationic factor (ECF) found in biopsy specimens from select patients with DPU, particularly those with bullous DPU.
+In addition, elevated concentrations of interleukin (IL)–1a, IL-5, and IL-6; tumor necrosis factor (TNF)–alpha; and leukotrienes have also been found in lesional skin of pressure urticaria patients.[10, 11, 12] Vascular endothelial growth factor has also been found to be elevated in patients with DPU.
+Abnormalities in platelets and fibrin or fibrinolysis have also been investigated.[14, 15] Systemic inflammation has also been suggested with elevations seen in C-reactive protein (CRP) and sCD40L, a platelet activator.[16, 17]

 Pressure stimuli may include the following: